 - As does this Metacritic article.

-- Moviebob discussed his thoughts on this trope in his review of Total Recall 2012, providing the page quote.
+- Bob Chipman discussed his thoughts on this trope in his review of Total Recall (2012), providing the below quotation:

 - He provides further thoughts on it in his review of Gangster Squad, arguing that, since most people are short on cash in early January thanks to the holiday shopping season, they're more reluctant to go to the movies until they have some savings built back up.

 - In the Big Picture episode "Bumbleboot," he also makes the case for, oddly enough, December having become a borderline dump month in the 2010s, in that, while people do go to the movies during this time, it's usually a single family-friendly blockbuster (either an animated film or a Star Wars film) that utterly dominates the conversation while everything else fights for second.
 As such, studios had come to use December as a release time for blockbusters that they had faith in, but which they felt were too offbeat for the spring/summer season.
 2018, he felt, was a weird December at the movies given how that year's big Star Wars film Solo had been moved up to a prime summer slot while Disney's holiday blockbuster Mary Poppins Returns wasn't a sure bet, allowing films like Aquaman (2018), Bumblebee, and Spider-Man: Into the Spider-Verse to become breakout hits.

 - This article criticizes this trope, arguing that Hollywood should spread out its Oscar fare over the whole year rather than cramming them into the fall and leaving September as a "holding pattern", thus making it easier to catch up on the nominees rather than be given just two months to see them all.